Blog Sports

 IMU: The Body's Motion Detector

-An Inertial Measurement Unit, or IMU sensor, is used to track the movement of players during a practice or game.
+IMU sensor is used to track the movement of players during a practice or game.

 IMU stands for Inertial Measurement Unit.
 Think of it as a miniature gadget that can sense and record any movement or change in position.
 It’s kind of like those motion sensors in video game controllers or in your smartphone that can detect when you tilt or move them.